-We need to cast a numerical value into another data type.
+We can also cast a numerical value into another data type.
 We can use (init) or (integer) to convert any value to an integer.
 In the case of floats, the values will always be rounded towards zero.
 Another way to cast strings and floats to integers is with the help of the intval() function.
 Both (int) and intval() work in the same manner.

 Read More: PHP Math

-One should be able to determine the type of a number or the final type of a result after using a variety of operations with predefined functions and also explicitly cast them to a specific type after doing some checks.
+One should be able to determine the type of a number or the final type of a result after using a variety of operations.
+Understand the predefined functions and also cast them to a specific type after doing some checks.